CitroenGames/sighmake/usage.md

 The generator detects Visual Studio before writing projects.
 It emits `.slnx` for installations the code classifies as Visual Studio 2026 or newer and `.sln` for older installations; it does not emit both formats in one run.
-Generated filenames may include the repository-configured underscore separator.
+Generated project and solution files carry a trailing underscore, for example `App_.vcxproj` and `Solution_.sln`.

+Next to each `.vcxproj` the generator also writes `Write-SighmakeTargetReceipt.ps1` and `<Project>.runtime-dependencies.txt`.
+The receipt step runs `powershell -NoProfile -ExecutionPolicy Bypass` after each build, so PowerShell must be available on the build machine.

 An explicit project toolset wins.
 Otherwise `-t` or `SIGHMAKE_DEFAULT_TOOLSET` wins, followed by the detected installation's toolset. `--list-toolsets` prints aliases such as `msvc2022`; raw identifiers such as `v143` are also accepted.
-Unknown identifiers are retained for forward compatibility and produce a warning.
+Unknown identifiers are passed through verbatim without a warning, so check the spelling of `-t` values yourself.

+Two toolset checks happen against the detected Visual Studio:

+- A toolset newer than the installed Visual Studio is an error and stops generation.
+- A known toolset that is not installed is retargeted to the detected toolset with a warning.

+The build cache records one entry per project and one per distinct `target_name`, so `sighmake --build --project` accepts either name.

 ### Make